gjsify/ts-for-gir/README.md

   MODULES  [default: *] GIR modules to load, e.g. 'Gio-2.0'.
 Accepts multiple modules

 OPTIONS
-  -b, --buildType=lib|types        [default for gjs: lib, default for node: types] Force the definitions generation type -e, --environments=gjs|node      [default: gjs,node] javascript environment -g, --girDirectory=girDirectory  [default: /usr/share/gir-1.0] GIR directory -h, --help                       show CLI help
-  -i, --ignore=ignore              [default: ] modules that should be ignored -o, --outdir=outdir              [default: @types] directory to output to -p, --print                      print the output to console and create no files -v, --verbose                    Switch on/off the verbose mode --configName=configName          name of the config if you want to use a different name --ignoreConflicts                Do not ask for package versions if multiple versions are found --pretty                         prettifies the generated .d.ts files
+  -b, --buildType=lib|types            [default for gjs: lib, default for node: types] Force the definitions generation type -e, --environments=gjs|node          [default: gjs,node] javascript environment -g, --girDirectories=girDirectories  [default: /usr/share/gir-1.0] GIR directory -h, --help                           show CLI help -i, --ignore=ignore                  [default: ] modules that should be ignored -o, --outdir=outdir                  [default: @types] directory to output to -p, --print                          print the output to console and create no files -v, --verbose                        Switch on/off the verbose mode --configName=configName              name of the config if you want to use a different name --ignoreConflicts                    Do not ask for package versions if multiple versions are found --pretty                             prettifies the generated .d.ts files

 EXAMPLES
   # Run 'ts-for-gir generate' in your gjs or node-gtk project to generate typings for your project, pass the gir modules you need for your project